lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * Asset Sourcing email notifications are not delivered for some organizations.

-* Video files with extension .mov are not running on Brand Portal.
+* Video files with extension `.mov` are not running on Brand Portal.

-* In Smart Collections dropdown, only 10 saved collections are visible.
+* In the **[!UICONTROL Smart Collections]** dropdown list, only ten saved collections are visible.

 <!--
 * *_deleted tenants are listed as valid tenant which fails during the execution of TenantCustomizers/TenantUpdates where tenant id is returned as /etc/tenants/`<nodename>`.